nark/wire/README.md

 Example configuration:

+	charset UTF-8
 	open -l USER -p PASSWORT -P PORT URL nick YOUR_NAME
 	status YOUR_STATUS
-	icon YOUR_ICON.png (absolute path)
+	icon /home/YOUR_USER/.wirebot/PICTURE.png

-You can use bookmarks too.
-Simply name the file e.g. "my_server" and locate it in the .wire directory.
-Call it this way:

-	/usr/local/bin/wirebot my_server

-If you want to know the available commands of the client type
+If you want to know the available commands of the wirebot type

 	/help